RIR360/development/journal/2025/march.md

 ## 03/09/2025
 - If you stay with your routine and the blessing of god, you're unstopable.
 - Need to automate more, but at this point, I need more advanced capabilities and use python.
+- Sacrificing is the only way to grow but when to really consume and enjoy?